publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch85/schI/ptA/m__us_usc_t42_s7412.md

         (2) __Construction, reconstruction and modifications__

-            (A) After the effective date of a permit program under subchapter V of this chapter in any State, no person may modify a major source of hazardous air pollutants in such State, unless the Administrator (or the State) determines that the maximum achievable control technology emission limitation under this section for existing sources will be met.
+            (A) After the effective date of a permit program under subchapter V in any State, no person may modify a major source of hazardous air pollutants in such State, unless the Administrator (or the State) determines that the maximum achievable control technology emission limitation under this section for existing sources will be met.
 Such determination shall be made on a case-by-case basis where no applicable emissions limitations have been established by the Administrator.

-            (B) After the effective date of a permit program under subchapter V of this chapter in any State, no person may construct or reconstruct any major source of hazardous air pollutants, unless the Administrator (or the State) determines that the maximum achievable control technology emission limitation under this section for new sources will be met.
+            (B) After the effective date of a permit program under subchapter V in any State, no person may construct or reconstruct any major source of hazardous air pollutants, unless the Administrator (or the State) determines that the maximum achievable control technology emission limitation under this section for new sources will be met.
 Such determination shall be made on a case-by-case basis where no applicable emission limitations have been established by the Administrator.

         (3) __Procedures for modifications__